 B.S.
-Double Major in Biology and Education
+Biology and Education (for teacher certification)

 This program prepares degree-seekers for a career teaching Life Science, Grades 7-12.
 The teacher certification in life science is a double major where students receive a B.S. in Biology and a B.S. in Education.
 It offers classes in botany, genetics, evolution, microbiology, and the physical sciences combined with classroom management courses and student teaching.